Swearing-In for the NC State Bar in Mecklenburg County

 Q: I have already been sworn into State Court and would like to be sworn into Federal Court.
 Can I still attend the ceremony?

-A: Yes, however, there are different procedures for being sworn into Federal Court.
+A: Yes.
+You would sit for the state portion of the ceremony and stand during the Federal swearing-in.
+As noted in the question above, there are different procedures for being sworn into Federal Court.
 For more information, please visit the USDC website.
 We are unable to answer questions on behalf of the Federal Court and request that you contact them directly for more information on their procedures.
+Note that on their website there is a fee to be sworn into Federal Court.
+A clerk from the Federal Court will be at the ceremony for additional questions.